 Regulating Climate

 The dense vegetation around the Mara River acts as a carbon sink, helping mitigate climate change by absorbing carbon dioxide.
-The river also regulates local temperatures, providing a more favorable environment for humans and animals.
+The river also regulates local temperatures, providing a more favourable environment for humans and animals.

 Conservation Efforts